Rethinking RL Evaluation: Can Benchmarks Truly Reveal Failures of RL Methods?

 \begin{itemize}[leftmargin=*, topsep=3pt, itemsep=3pt] \item \textbf{\texttt{Test\_Balanced}:} This is the unified and balanced evaluation suite, constructed by sampling an equal number of problems from each of the five difficulty levels.
 This results in a test set $\mathcal{D}_{bal}$ composed of five equal-sized partitions, $\{\mathcal{D}_{\text{test, bal}}^{L_j}\}_{j=1}^5$. \end{itemize} Unlike the models in the first experiment, these models are "generalist-optimized," meaning we select the checkpoint for each $M_{L_i}$ with the highest overall accuracy on the \texttt{Test\_Balanced} set.

 Our complexity test reveals a stark pattern of asymmetric generalization, as illustrated in Figure~\ref{fig:complexity_lift_curves}.
 Models trained on high-difficulty problems (L4-L5) demonstrate a uniformly superior performance profile, outperforming their counterparts trained on easier data (L1-L3) across all evaluated task complexities.
 This suggests that complex reasoning skills naturally encompass the logic required for simpler tasks, whereas the reverse is not true.
-This finding has a critical implication for how we create datasets to train capable models: \textbf{the training data must include a significant proportion of difficult problems}.
-Therefore, for benchmark suites to drive meaningful progress, it is crucial that their provided training sets are sufficiently challenging to promote the development of truly robust models rather than merely encouraging the fitting of simple patterns.
-The data in these tables clearly illustrates the "asymmetric generalization" phenomenon.
+This finding has a critical implication for how we create datasets to train capable models: the training data must include a significant proportion of difficult problems.
+Therefore, for benchmark suites to drive meaningful progress, it is crucial that their provided training sets are sufficiently challenging to promote the development of truly robust models rather than merely encouraging the fitting of simple patterns.The data in these tables clearly illustrates this "asymmetric generalization" phenomenon.
 For example, in Table~\ref{tab:complexity-test-3b-appendix}, the model trained on Level 1 ($M_{L_1}$) achieves high accuracy (97.50\%) on Level 1 test problems but sees its performance drop to just 32.50\% on Level 5 problems, indicating that the model relies on shallow heuristics that collapse under increased cognitive load.
 In contrast, the model trained on Level 5 ($M_{L_5}$) maintains robust performance across all levels, demonstrating a more generalizable capability that effectively transfers downwards to easier tasks.